 Energy consult combines two areas of expertise in the complex fields of plant operation and the electricity market and thus supports the conclusion of PPAs as an "intermediary" between plant operators and energy off takers.
 After conclusion of the agreement, energy consult also advises the operator on the timing of price fixing in the future market to achieve the highest possible fixed electricity purchase price for the operator.

-As a plant operator, you can also count on the expertise of energy consult during operation and contact us with any questions you may have about power purchase.
+As a plant operator, you can also count on the expertise of energy consult during operation of your PV systems and wind turbines and contact us with any questions you may have about power purchase.